So, you’ve decided you want to start a travel blog, but you don’t know where to start.

 WordPress is the most popular, free hosting software available.
 WordPress is what makes running a blog a non-technical task, it’s easy to install and even easier to use.

-Follow the steps to sign up with InMotion Hosting:
+Follow the steps to sign up with BlueHost Hosting:

 Step 1.
-Go to www.InmotionHosting.com and click on “WordPress Hosting”.
+Go to www.BlueHost.com and click on “Get Started”.

 Step 2.
 Choose your hosting plan.

-Step 4.
+Step 3.
 On this page, you need to choose a domain name.
-Type the domain you want into the domain search box and then if your domain is available add it to the cart.
+Type the domain you want into the domain search box then hit ‘next’ button.

 Congratulations!
 Your website is now live.

 To login to WordPress to start making changes browse to

 Login with the details that you have created during the setup, you are now ready to start customizing the site!

 A theme dictates exactly how your blog will look, there are tens of thousands of free and paid WordPress themes available, they vary in design, layout and functionality significantly.